-As the world prepares for the Climate March, it’s long past time for Christians to respond to the climate crisis.
-“For God so loved THE WORLD” means that God loves THE WORLD.
+It’s long past time for Christians to respond to the climate crisis.
+“For God so loved THE WORLD” (John 3:16) means that God loves THE WORLD.
 The Earth Martyrs show us what is means to love Earth enough to die protecting it.

 In an article I wrote for the Christian Century, I explained that as much as I encourage churches to celebrate God’s Creation on Earth Day, we need to move beyond feel-good “green” hymns and ecological tokenism.
 I say this because in my heart of hearts, I’m very worried.

 I’m worried because the Trump administration has given us the most anti-environmental cabinet in our nation’s history.
-I’m worried because Congress voted to roll back environmental regulations that protect the health of so many, especially children who are much more sensitive to toxins and pollution.
+And because Congress voted to roll back environmental regulations that protect the health of so many, especially children who are much more sensitive to toxins and pollution.

 I’m worried because the number of children diagnosed with cancer has risen 40% over the past 16 years because of air pollution, pesticides, and radiation.

-I’m worried when I turn on the Weather Channel app on my phone and see the massive waterfall cascading down an ice shelf from warming temperatures.
+When I turn on the Weather Channel app on my phone and see the massive waterfall cascading down an ice shelf from warming temperatures.
 In April.
+That makes me worry.

 And so I have to ask:

 In my book Creation-Crisis Preaching: Ecology, Theology, and the Pulpit, I introduced the term “eco-crucifixion,” which describes environmental devastation in terms of the death suffered by Jesus of Nazareth.
 Jesus was a prophet, a teacher, a person who stood up for the poor in the face of the wealthy who took advantage of them.

 We often hear the phrase, “Jesus died for my/our sins.”
 But John 3:16 tells us: “For God so loved the world that he gave his only begotten son…”